 This compact, nylon-stringed instrument is more than just a smaller version of its full-sized counterparts.
 It’s a guitar that’s approachable for beginners, comfortable to hold, and most importantly, produces a rich, mellow tone that’s incredibly pleasing to the ears.

 For those of you who are not familiar with the term, the 3/4 size simply means the guitar is 75% the size of a full-size guitar.
-This size is particularly beneficial for those with smaller hands or younger learners who may struggle with a full-size guitar’s size and weight.
+This site is particularly beneficial for those with smaller hands or younger learners who may struggle with a full-size guitar’s size and weight.

 Who Should Consider a 3/4 Classical Guitar?